If you’re looking for tips on how to remove semi-permanent hair dye from your locks (without damaging them), then keep reading!

 You may notice that your hair feels a bit dry after using the hair color remover, so it’s important to use a hydrating conditioner to bring your poor strands back to life.

-Bleach is probably the most effective way to remove semi-permanent hair dye, but it’s also the most harsh.
+A bleach bath or wash is probably the most effective way to remove semi permanent hair dye, but it’s also the most harsh.

 What to do:

-If you decide to go this route, make sure you use a bleach kit made specifically for at-home use and follow the instructions carefully.
+If you decide to go this route, make sure you use a bleach kit made specifically for at-home and a gentle shampoo and follow the instructions carefully.

 Although it can be a bit intimidating, you can easily remove hair color with bleach, here’s how.